AndruMace/Nasa_APOD_API_daily_wallpaper/README.md

 # Nasa_APOD_API_daily_wallpaper
-A script that will pull Nasa's APOD (astronomical picture of the day) using their API and set it as your system wallpaper.
+A script that will pull Nasa's APOD (astronomy picture of the day) using their API and set it as your system wallpaper.

 Note: